top of page

 Kuma Too is a self-sustaining sailing yacht.
 We are part of Project Green Flag, a project that encourages environmental stewardship within the Virgin Islands professional charter industry.
 Using wind and solar for power and the ability to make fresh water, we have the ability to live off-the-grid.
 We strive to be a green business and environmentally responsible humans.

 Keeping our carbon footprint minimal is a priority on board Kuma Too.
 Equipped with a 1040-watt solar array and a 400-watt wind generator to charge our (9) 100ah Lithium batteries, we have enough power for all basic systems on board indefinitely.
-With our recent installation of the lithium batteries, we can run even the most hungry systems on Kuma Too without using diesel fuel.
+With our recent installation of the lithium batteries, we can run even the most power-hungry systems on Kuma Too without using diesel fuel.
+Even on land, our primary mode of transportation is on foot.
+Not only is walking great for our health, we've eliminated 4.6 metric tons of carbon dioxide from entering the atmosphere each year since 2019.*

-Being able to run the watermaker off of solar power makes us 100% self-sufficient.
-To make our own fresh water, our FCI Aquamiser Plus takes seawater and uses reverse-osmosis to extract the salt, purify the water then fills two 110-gallon fresh water holding tanks.
+Living on a boat, we naturally focus on minimum water usage.
+Helping to reduce the strain on island resources, many charter yachts make our own water.
+To make fresh water, our FCI Aquamiser Plus watermaker takes seawater and uses reverse-osmosis to extract the salt, purify the water then fills two 110-gallon fresh water holding tanks.
 Before the water comes out of the galley faucet, the water has passed through 5 filters and has been purified down to half a micron, and in our opinion, tastes even better than bottled water.
 Each passenger is provided with an insulated reusable water bottle to use during their sailing adventure.
+We believe the easiest way to make a positive impact is by eliminating plastic water bottles.

 Reef-safe sunscreen, toiletries, and personal items are a hot topic for any waterfront community and should be at the top of the packing list for your next vacation.
 Mineral (zinc oxide and titanium dioxide) sunscreen is the only truly reef-safe sunscreen, even though false-advertising leads the consumers to believe "oxybenzone free" is reef-safe.
 When choosing personal hygiene items, research the list of ingredients to protect yourself and the oceans.

 Single-use plastic is the most urgent concern for our oceans.
 On Kuma Too we have reusable grocery and produce bags, silicone storage bags, and reusable straws.
+There is no plasticware on board Kuma Too, so if you need a togo cup, we'll provide a souvenir cup from one of the many local establishments.
 As a positive shift in the industry, most charter boats no longer offer plastic bottled water!

-When shopping for new fabrics and bedding my head was spinning, as I did extensive research on material and manufacturing processes.
+When shopping for new fabrics and bedding my head was spinning as I did extensive research on material and manufacturing processes.
 It's a personal choice when making decisions on these types of items, as there are so many pros and cons; it's impossible to say 'this is the best...'.
-For example, microfiber compared to cotton: microfiber is not biodegradable and uses more energy to produce than organic cotton, but it lasts significantly longer.
+For example, microfiber compared to cotton: microfiber releases mircroplastics but lasts significantly longer than organic cotton which requires large quantities of insecticides and water to produce that are less likely to be recycled because of their lifecycle.

 Until Next Week, Happy Sailing!